nandita2000/Power-Bi-Dashboards/README.md

 # Power BI Dashboard

 Welcome to the Power BI Dashboard Report Repository!
-This repository contains all the necessary resources to build, deploy, and maintain our interactive and insightful Power BI dashboard reports.
+This repository contains all the necessary resources to build, deploy, and maintain the interactive and insightful Power BI dashboard reports.

 ## Overview